 “Every year, thousands of wheelchairs are transported safely by air.
 However, damage or loss is still occurring.
 And when it does, it is devastating to the passenger as these devices are more than equipment—they are extensions of their body and essential to their independence.
 We acknowledge that we are not where we want to be on this as an industry.
 This is why we want to do something about it on a global level, not through setting up a talking shop, but by bringing the key groups together to take practical action,” said Willie Walsh, Director General of IATA.

 As airlines rebuild, the industry is eager to build a more inclusive restart.
 Despite the COVID-19 crisis, the IATA and its member airlines have worked with the accessibility community to move the priority of accessible air travel forward through a number of efforts.
-These include developing new Passenger Accessibility Operations Manual (IPAOM).
+These are includeded in the latest Airport Handling Manual (AHM).

 To the extent possible, airline and other stakeholders should strive to ensure that passengers with disabilities maintain their independence and dignity.
 This is accomplished through adequate airport infrastructure, appropriate training, timely and customer-oriented services, as well as making use of technological solutions that can be leveraged to provided passengers with disabilities with choice and freedom to travel on their own terms.
-You can find detailed guidelines which can help your operations in the IATA Passenger Accessibility Operations Manual (IPAOM).
+You can find detailed guidelines which can help your operations in section 176 of the AHM.

 Pre-Travel: Passenger information, booking and ticketing

 Communicating assistance needs in advance of travel is recommended and, in some cases, required to fulfill specialized requests.
 This allows airlines, airports and third-party service providers to be better prepared to assist passengers with disabilities throughout their travel itinerary, making the journey easier and the travel experience more seamless and enjoyable.